-- Add the butter and granulated sugar to the bowl of a stand mixer.
+- Add butter, lemon zest, and granulated sugar to the bowl of a stand mixer.
 Cream until light and fluffy (5-7 minutes.)

-- Sift together the flour, baking soda, baking powder, and salt.
-Add to the mixer 1/2 cup at a time, mixing until just combined.
+- Sift together flour, baking soda, baking powder, and salt.
+Add to mixer ½ cup at a time, mixing until just combined.
+Dough will be sticky!

 - Place onto baking sheet and bake for 8-10 minutes.